+ACHS STLP STATEBOUND

-On Thursday November the 20th, the ACHS STLP headed to the East Kentucky Expo Center in Pikeville for the Regional qualifying competition.
-At the Expo presentations were set up to be judged by representatives from schools all over the eastern Kentucky.
+On Thursday November the 20th, the ACHS STLP headed to the East Kentucky Expc Center In Pikeville for the Regional qualifying competition.
+At the Expc presentations were set up to be judged by representatives from schools all over the eastern Kentucky.
 ACHS had two presentations: Rebel Radio and Teen Talk (the news broadcast).
 After the judging Allen Central High School received a perfect score of 120 which qualified them for the state competition for their Teen Talk program!
 They will now have the opportunity to present this at the state competition in Lexington.
-Teen Talk is a school news program that highlights events in and around our school and community.
+Teen Talk is a school news program that highlights events in and competition in Lexington.
+Teen Talk is a school on ews program that highlights events in and WPRG our school and community.
 The program will air in the school starting in January.
-WPRG channel 5 news has agreed to give our school a broadcast spot each week to broadcast our program.
+WPRG our school and community are also broadcast spot each week to broadcast our program.
 The state competition will take place in May 2009.

-Contributed by Brittany Johnson-senior STLP member PRESTONSBURG HIGH SCHOOL GIS and the Battlefield of Middle Creek by KALA JARRELL On Wednesday November 5th, 2008, the second period Prestonsburg High School Freshman Science Class of Mr. Solomon Kilburn traveled on a journey back in time.
-This field trip was to the historical Middle Creek Battlefield of Eastern Kentucky.
-In the time of January 10th, 1862 Middle Creek was the largest and most significant civil war battle of Eastern Kentucky.
-On this site 1,100 union troops under James Garfield defeated the 2,000 Confederate Troops under Humphrey Marshall.
-The Union losses were three killed and 18 wounded, but the Confederate losses were 12 killed and 15 We were taught a lot about the history of the battle field while we were there, like the reason for the battle.
-Kentucky remained neutral for a treason.
-In the month of September 1862, Floyd time in the civil war but then, new legislature voted to suppress the rebellion while federal marshals began arresting men on charges of County became a sanctuary for fleeing Confederates.
+PRESTONSBURG HIGH SCHOOL

+GIS and the Battlefield of Middle Creek

+by KALA JARRELL

+On Wednesday November 5th, 2008, the second period Prestonshurg High School Freshman Science Class of Mr. Solomon Riburn traveled on a journey bask in time.
+This field trip was to the historical Middle Creek Battlefiel of Eastern Kennucky.
+In the time of January 10th, 1862 Middle Creek was the largest and most significant civil war battle of Eastern Kenneky.

+Garfield detected the 2,000 Confederate Troops under Humphrey Marshall.
+The Union losses were three killed and 18 wounded, but the Confederate losses were 12 killed and 15 wounded.

+We were taught a lot about the history of the battle field while we were three, like the gosson treason.
+In the month of September 1862, Floyd County became a sanctuary for fleeing Confederates.
 Not only did we learn about the history of the battle field but also of the land itself.
 We walked the old trails of the Union and Confederate armies.
 While on these trails we plotted points on a GPS (Global Positioning System).
-The reason for our trip was to mark the trails, plot points, learn historical data, and gather more information about the layout of the land, so that our info could be taken and used to make better maps of the area in order to plan future usage of the site, such as the museum they were thinking of making there.
+The reason for our trip was to mark the trails, plot points, learn historical data, and gather more information about the layout of the land, so that our info could be taken and used to make better maps of the area in order to plan future usage of the site, such as the museum future usage of the site, such as the museum they were thinking of making there.

+Confederate losses were 12 killed and 15 wounded.
+For the battle, Kentucky remained neutral for a time in the civil war but then, new legislature voted to suppress the rebellion while lederal battle field while we were there, like the reason

 We will be returning to this site once again to gather environmental impact information about the site and its wildlife.
-I can already tell you, I This was all possible thanks to NSF ITEST Tracy Farmer Center for the Environment at U of K. Thank you!
+I can already tell you, I can't wait.

+This was all possible thanks to NSF ITEST Tracy Farmer Center for the Environment at U of K. Thank you!

+King Supply Company

+8274 Kentucky Route 1428 Allen, KY 41601

 JANITORAL SUPPLIES AND EQUIPMENT

-800-222-0879 • 606-874-8954

 AL SLONE, President www.kingsupplycompany.com

 "Your Cleaning Dilemma Problem Solvers"

+ON THE BRANDS YOU TRUST.

+Always.

+Friendly faces, low prices!